 A number of initiatives benefitting from strong partnerships with universities have emerged in recent years.
 The Technical University of Crete (TUC) collaborated with UN-Habitat to promote smart cities and the use of participatory digital tools to assess, co-design, implement, and govern public space through inclusive, just and sustainable processes.
 This collaboration aimed at strengthening students’ ability to use smart technologies in urban planning and design, while leveraging academic expertise to develop high-quality, evidence-based learning outcomes.

 Through the promotion of the project among students, a connection was formed between them and the Technical University of Crete.
 The quality of the academic courses were improved, while literature reviews and links to other ongoing local projects were added.
 The TUC was able to establish a connection with the municipality, bringing them into the discussion at an early stage.
 This enabled them to mobilize funding for the course while still promoting the project implementation.
 This helped to shift the scope of the project from an academic course to impact on the ground.

 This partnership with the TUC has led to the development of a master-level academic course which lasts for two semesters and is based on the Her City Toolbox.
 This has provided valuable input into publications, project proposals and other components of the toolbox.
-The partners have participated in different events and panels and will co-host an event at WUF11.

 As part of the University of Michigan’s Capstone Fair project, urban planning and architecture students and professors recently completed an assessment of Colombia’s national legal and policy frameworks in relation to urban and climate planning.
 This was done in collaboration with UN-Habitat and in consultation with both the Colombian Ministry of Environment and Sustainable Development, and the Ministry of Housing, City and Territory.